Clemson reworks Venables contract to $2M for 5 years

 AP Sports Writer

 COLUMBIA, S.C.
-(AP) - Clemson has made a second major statement this year about how much they want to hold onto defensive coordinator Brent Venables.
+(AP) - Clemson has made a second major statement this year about how much it wants to hold onto defensive coordinator Brent Venables.

 After upping his salary to $2 million a year in February, the school extended the deal to five seasons through 2022 and added retention bonuses that make the package worth $11.6 million.